 One of the health products we find most useful is the Gravity ( www.gravitylife.co.uk).
-Gravity is a revolutionary new health care system, yet simple and easy to use.
+Gravity, also known as Posture Key is a revolutionary new health care system, yet simple and easy to use.
 It is a drug free injury solution and I have been using it with great effect for people who have had long term pain and had some great results.
-See more under Physiotherapy.
 It seems to really help with fascial release and resetting the neural systems to allow normalised movement.
 With the new movement patterns the pain just seems to ease.
 I often loan one out for our clients to use for a 2 week trial before they buy and at the moment 80% of the clients who borrow one choose to buy it after the trial.
 When used in addition to local "hands on " treatment, the results have been great.

 Pre & Post Operative Rehabilitation